UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

    - **Coordinate Transformation Sensor frame to Vehicle Frame** : Here the measurements are coordinate transformed from sensor frame to vehicle frame. <br>

    - **Compute Measurement Grid** : The measurements are first upsampled by random sampling, the probability (weight) and the corrosponding log-odds is computed for each of the samples.
 Samples with unique cell IDs are selected.
-If multiple samples has the same cell ID, the sample that has the largest weight is selected.
+If multiple samples have the same cell ID, the sample that has the largest weight is selected.
 The sample position and log-odds $(x_i, y_i, l_i)$ is passed as the output.
 Below are the key steps written formally for sampling and weight computation.
 Let $(x_k, y_k)$ be a measurement.<br>

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **For each measurement generate samples**